jacksund/simmate/tutorials/01_Installation.md

 For other simple commands, you can take a look at [this cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) or take [a full tutorial](https://www.codecademy.com/learn/learn-the-command-line).
 Memorizing commands will come slowly over time, so keep this cheat-sheet handy.
 We highly recommend that you spend 30 minutes going through these links once you finish this tutorial.

 Obviously, the tricky part with the command-line is knowing what to type.
-Typically, programs have a base command where you can start though.
+Fortunately, however, most programs have a single command that forms the base of more complex commands.
 For anaconda, the command is `conda`.
 If you aren't sure what it does or how to use it, you just add `--help` to it.
 Type in the command `conda --help` and you'll see an output like this:

 ```
 usage: conda [-h] [-V] command ...